okoala/awesome-stars/README.md

 - [pulltorefresh.js](https://github.com/BoxFactura/pulltorefresh.js) - A quick and powerful plugin for your pull-to-refresh needs in your webapp.
 - [kute.js](https://github.com/thednp/kute.js) - KUTE.js is a native Javascript animation engine featuring great code quality, badass performance, SVG morphing, stroke drawing and 2D & 3D transforms, CSS3 transforms, colors, as well as other CSS3 properties or presentation attributes.
 - [sketch-measure](https://github.com/utom/sketch-measure) - Make it a fun to create spec for developers and teammates
-- [wysiwyg-editor](https://github.com/froala/wysiwyg-editor) - A beautifuly designed jQuery WYSIWYG Rich Text Editor based on HTML5.
+- [wysiwyg-editor](https://github.com/froala/wysiwyg-editor) - A beautifully designed WYSIWYG HTML Editor based on HTML5.
 - [marketch](https://github.com/tudou527/marketch) - Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [lory](https://github.com/meandmax/lory) - ☀ Touch enabled minimalistic slider written in vanilla JavaScript.
 - [gToolbars.js](https://github.com/danielktaylor/gToolbars.js) - Javascript library for adding Google-style toolbars to your web app